TiagoOlivoto/metan/README.md

 </tr>
 </tbody>
 </table>
-The results shown above are the mean of the 50 RMSE estimates for each tested model and are presented from the most accurate model (smallest RSME value) to the lowest accurate model (highest RMSE value).
+The results shown above are the mean of 1000 RMSE estimates for each tested model and are presented from the most accurate model (smallest RSME value) to the lowest accurate model (highest RMSE value).

 Plotting the RMSE values
 ------------------------

+> It is also possible plotting the RMSE values in a boxplot graphic.
+Let's to do it.

 ``` r
 # binding AMMI and BLUP RMSEs